karenwky/Computer_Vision_ClosetAI/README.md

 # Image Recognition: ClosetAI
 Combining the techniques of Object Detection and Instance Segmentation, using deep learning model Mask R-CNN in clothes retrieval.
 Various medias such as clothing image and street fashion video can be analyzed by the model.
 Also, ClosetAI can generate business intelligence analysis in giving you a popular fashion items report.

+_Note: This repo is incomplete and not yet maintained.
+I was busy with job hunting, and the model was trained on bootcamp institution's computer, so the code is kinda messy and hard to organize._

 ## Data Source
 [DeepFashion2 Dataset](https://github.com/switchablenorms/DeepFashion2/) which contains including 191,961 training images and 32,153 validation images.
 Json files of image information such as annotations and category names are also provided.